mhucka/pangolin-notebook/README.md

 3. Run the command `git submodule add https://github.com/mhucka/pangolin-notebook.git`
 4. Run the command `./pangolin-notebook/setup`

+The setup step will create a new subdirectory called `docs` in which your notebook files are meant to be located.
+It will also create a few files as starting templates to help you understand the format.

 ### ⓷&nbsp;&nbsp; _Configure Pangolin Notebook_

 The last step in the installation above (running `setup`) copies a file named `pangolin.yml` into your notebook directory.
-This file needs to be edited to set certain variables, which you can do using any text editor.
+This file needs to be edited to set certain variables.
+You can edit it using any text editor.
 The file contains comments that explain the variables; only two variables _must_ be set because Pangolin Notebook cannot figure them out itself:

 * `content-pages` &ndash; this contains a list of the files that constitute the top-level pages of your notebook.  **You need to update this variable every time you add a new notebook page**.
 * `notebook-url` &ndash; the online URL (e.g., `https://yourlogin.github.io/yournotebook` if you're using GitHub Pages)